 In contemporary times, opiates were, and still are intended to be used to treat pain in only certain circumstances of extreme pain.
 However, pharmaceutical companies launched aggressive marketing campaigns, resulting in opiates becoming prescribed quite liberally.
 This set the stage for the current opiate epidemic.

 With opiate addiction having become regrettably common, it’s important for individuals to have a solid knowledge about opiates, including what they are, their effects, and how addiction to these substances can be treated.

 When someone is addicted to opiates they will consistently feel the need to take them in order to feel normal.
 Opiates are so difficult to quit because they cause very uncomfortable withdrawal symptoms.
-Detox from opiates is a crucial first step to stop the addiction cycle.
-Medical opiate detox will help eliminate harsher withdrawal symptoms and make the individual feel more comfortable.
+Detox from opiates is a crucial first step to long term recovery.
+Medically supervised detox will help eliminate harsher withdrawal symptoms and make the individual feel more comfortable.

 Depressants include substances such as alcohol, benzodiazepines, opiates, and sleeping medications.
 This shows just how much diversity exists under the depressant label.
 In spite of this diversity, there are certain characteristics that are shared across virtually all depressants.
 All depressants will “depress” the central nervous system.

 Symptoms of depressants include intense feelings of drowsiness, a lack of coordination and motor skills, respiratory depression, and a number of other effects.

 Since depressants effectively slow down bodily processes and functions, there’s intense risk of overdose even without using other drugs simultaneously.
 Taking large amounts of depressants can cause an individual to go into respiratory failure, which essentially means that the body becomes so ‘depressed’ that the individual simply stops breathing.